Hazardous Materials Management (HAZMAT)

 Coast Guard (IMDG questions)

-Shipping questions may be submitted to:
+Shipping questions can be submitted to:

 FEDEX (If shipping FEDEX Air contact the FEDEX Dangerous Goods Experts)